neuland/jade4j/README.md

 We decided to switch to JEXL because its syntax and behavior is more similar to ECMAScript/JavaScript and so closer to the original jade.js implementation.
 JEXL runs also much faster than OGNL.
 Our benchmark showed a **performance increase by factor 3 to 4**.

+We are using a slightly modified JEXL version which to have better controll of the exception handling.
+JEXL now runs in a semi-strict mode, where non existing values and properties silently evaluate to `null`/`false` where as invalid method calls lead to a `JadeCompilerException`.

 <a name="framework-integrations"></a>
 ## Framework Integrations